testinfected/tape/README.md

 * An object-oriented language over SQL
 * A code generation framework.
 It does not try to generate Java representations of your database schema.
 You have to do that yourself.

-The intention is simply to make it fun and easy to work with JDBC.
+The intention is simply to make it fun and easy to write data access code without the need to resort to an ORM framework.

 ## Learn More